oracle-livelabs/database/multitenant-value/mt-dev-agility/mt-for-dev-agility.md

     <copy>connect sys/Oracle_4U@localhost:1523/cdbtest as sysdba</copy>
     ```

-2. Create a new database **HRAPPTEST** in the CDBTEST container by cloning the **HRAPP** database that is running in the CDBSTG container.
+2. Create a new database **HRAPPTEST** in the CDBTEST container by cloning the **HRAPP** database that is running in the CDBPROD container.

     ```
     <copy>show pdbs